 Enjoy the full day raft trip with our riverside grilled lunch as well as the luxury and convenience of car camping at our riverside base camp just 3 miles off Hwy 60 at Second Campground.
-Open to the public much like a state park you can choose to camp before or after your raft trip at this beautiful spot in the Salt River Canyon.
 We will build you a campfire to relax around and cook a fantastic dinner and breakfast as only our multi-talented guides can do.
 There is plenty of time to fish or hike and to enjoy the stars.
 Come and discover if “roughing it” is for you!
 Rental camping gear is available and dietary concerns met upon request.
-Choose one of two options: raft and camp that night or camp and raft the next day.

 Price and Inclusions